 If you can afford one, I really recommend you get yourself a 3-in-1-cooker too.
-It's just SO easy to use it to cook so very many things.This is the one we're using these days..
+It's just SO easy to use it to cook so very many things.Here's the one we recommend.

 Plus as I said, you pay one price for one small appliance and you can do SOOOOO much with it.
 So much more bang for your buck.
 You can use it to steam veggies, steam delicate grains and small legumes, to pressure cook beans and some grains, and slow cook soups and stews.

 Awesome investment.
 I think you'll really love it too.